SofieTorch/cicd-with-flutter/docs/index.md

+---
+label: Welcome
+icon: home
+---

+> This page has been generated automatically!

 # CI/CD for your Flutter Project with GitHub Actions

 This project is a demo for my talk given at Flisol SCESI 2022.